burundu4ok2000/zero-to-dev/01_OLD_NOTES/Lecture 0 - Scratch/Sanders Theatre.md

 ## 🎓 CS50 Connection
 - **Lecture 0** of [[CS50x Harvard]] is filmed here each year.
 - After the opening lecture, students traditionally **adjourn for cake in the transept** (the side hall that crosses the main aisle).
 See [[Vocabulary · TRANSEPT]] for the architectural term.
-- The theatre’s giant [[Inflatable Duck 🦆 (CS50 Prop)]] and stacks of apples are recurring stage props for CS50.
+- The theatre’s giant [[01_OLD_NOTES/Lecture 0 - Scratch/Inflatable Duck 🦆 (CS50 Prop)]] and stacks of apples are recurring stage props for CS50.

 ---